rickdeck/DxO-One/README.md

 It seems that in case of the DxO-One, the Linux OS is mostly suspended and only woken up on-demand to connect to Wi-Fi.
 It might be interesting to achieve a shell to this OS, as it could allow adding wireless features (like FTP-transfer of images or 3rd party Wi-Fi control)

-Ambarella OS has a own shell which can accept commands, but as the device is missing a UART-port I didn't find a way so far to connect to it (I still suspect that it's possible to switch the USB-Port to UART, but I haven't found a method yet.
+Ambarella OS has a own shell which can accept commands, but as the device is missing a UART-port I didn't find a way so far to connect to it (I suspect that it's possible to switch the USB-Port to UART, but I haven't found a method yet).

 ### Ambarella RTOS
 #### autoexec.ash:
-On power-on (sliding the lens-cover open or connecting USB), the OS looks for the file autoexec.ash on the SD-Card and, if it exists, executes the shell-commands in it on the RTOS.
+On power-on (sliding the lens-cover open or connecting USB), the OS looks for the file `autoexec.ash` on the SD-Card and, if it exists, executes the shell-commands in it on the RTOS.
 This allows to do a few interesting things, such as enabling logging, switching USB-Modes, executing commands, etc.

 > [!IMPORTANT]
-> 1. autoexec.ash needs to be stored at the root of the microSD-card (together with the DCIM-Folder)
+> 1. `autoexec.ash` needs to be stored at the root of the microSD-card (together with the DCIM-Folder)
 > 2. Line-breaks need to be in Unix-format (LF, not CR LF)
 > 3. Each command must be finished with a line-break, so the last line of the file should be empty.